jackdewinter/pymarkdown/readme.md

   - text
   - inlines
 - make better use of `index_indent`
-- list start/new list item tokens should contain extracted w/s, to deal with lazy lines
+- new list item tokens should contain extracted w/s, to deal with lazy lines
 - add ex_ws into tokens for block quote

 ## Bugs - Character Entities